How to Move to Minnesota

 In addition to having a positive attitude, there are other steps you can take to make a move go smoothly.
 Here are my best tips for moving without losing your mind in the process.

-Good organization is critical to the success of the entire move.
-Make a plan with a timeline for all the essential steps involved in the process such as hiring a mover, packing, turning on the electricity, and setting up your WIFI.
-When you develop a great plan and stick to it, everything will fall into place.
+Good organization is critical to the success of the entire movie.
+Make a plan with a timeline for all the essential steps involved in the process, such as hiring a mover, packing, turning on the electricity, and setting up your WIFI.
+Everything will fall into place when you develop a great plan and stick to it.

 Professional Mover or Friends?

-I’ve done several professional moves and several using family and friends that worked for pizza and beer.
-If you do not have a great deal of furniture, moving with friends can transform your moving day into a party.
-Just keep two things in mind: it will take longer than you expect and don’t crack open the beer until the very end.
+I’ve made several professional moves and used family and friends who worked for pizza and beer.
+If you do not have much furniture, moving with friends can transform your moving day into a party.
+Just keep two things in mind: it will take longer than you expect, and don’t crack open the beer until the very end.

-If it’s not your first rodeo, you have most likely acquired furnishings and lots of possessions.
+If it’s not your first rodeo, you have most likely acquired furnishings and many possessions.
 I suggest hiring professionals to move you.
-It will be money well spent.
-Saving yourself a mountain of stress is priceless.
-Also, if it is a job-related move check the latest tax code because it may be a deductible expense.
+It will be money well spent, and saving yourself a mountain of stress is priceless.
+Also, if it is a job-related move, check the latest tax code because it may be a deductible expense.

 Find a Mover You Can Trust

-The sooner you reserve a moving date, the move flexibility you will have.
-Keep in mind that most rental leases expire at the end of the month so those dates will be the quickest to fill up.
+The sooner you reserve a moving date, the more flexibility you will have.
+Keep in mind that most rental leases expire at the end of the month, so those dates will be the quickest to fill up.